Totengeist/Shipyard/docs/api.rst

    :query email: a valid email address to send the activation link to.
    :query password: a strong password
    :query password_confirmation: the same strong password, to verify it wasn't misspelled
-   :reqheader Accept: the response content type depends on
-                      :mailheader:`Accept` header
    :reqheader Authorization: optional Bearer token to authenticate
-   :resheader Content-Type: this depends on :mailheader:`Accept`
-                            header of request
    :statuscode 200: no error
    :statuscode 422: the input was invalid or the email was already used